bytecodealliance/wasmtime/docs/langref.rst

     Create a :type:`f32` or :type:`f64` SSA value with an immediate constant value, or a floating point vector where all the lanes have the same value.

+    :result Float a: Constant value.

 .. inst:: a = vconst N

     Vector constant (floating point or integer).

     Create a SIMD vector value where the lanes don't have to be identical.

+    :result TxN a: Constant value.

 .. inst:: a = select c, x, y